bzf/teamtailor-cli/README.md

 teamtailor-cli
 ==============

-A simple tool for helping manging the development environment while working on Teamtailor.
+A simple tool for helping managing the development environment while working on Teamtailor.